kshgr/Python-for-Newbies/README.md

 ## About

 Python is a general-purpose programming language, created by Guido von Rossum, back in 1990.
-This stable and mature language is very high-level, dynamic, object-oriented and cross-platform, all charecteristics that are vey attractive to developers.
+This stable and mature language is very high-level, dynamic, object-oriented and cross-platform, all charecteristics that are very attractive to developers.
 Python Provides a unique mix of elegance, simplicity, practicallity and power.
 It is easy to learn, so it is quite suitable if you're new to programming.